 There are trust transfer deed forms and templates available online.
 However, beware of using an online template or form to transfer real estate to your living trust.
-While you may save a few dollars initially, using a do it yourself approach on a matter as complicated as a trust transfer can cost you or your heirs thousands of dollars later.
+While you may save a few dollars up-front, using a do-it-yourself approach on a matter as complicated as a trust transfer can cost you or your heirs thousands of dollars later.

 How To Get a Trust Transfer Deed